mesosphere/field-notes/docs/faqs/best-practices.md

 Use the advanced installer.
 Do not use any of the following:
 * CLI Installer
 * GUI Installer
-* Cloudformation Template
+* CloudFormation Template

 Also, ideally, use some CI to deploy DC/OS.

 ## Important Best Practices

 #### Docker version
 Use Docker 17.06.2 for DC/OS.
-Note that this is my personal preference; official documentation indicates that 17.05 is prefered, but 17.05 is edge and 17.06 is stable.

 #### Automation
 Use service accounts for authenticating against DC/OS from any automation (aside from one-time automation such as deployment).